dgursoy/coho/docs/index.md

 # Welcome to Coho

-[Coho](https://github.com/dgursoy/coho) is a Python-based platform designed for simulating coded holography experiments.
-It provides a comprehensive set of tools for modeling, simulating, and analyzing holographic imaging systems that use coded apertures and coherent light sources.
+[Coho](https://github.com/dgursoy/coho) is a Python-based platform designed for flexible and extensible imaging experiments.
+It provides a comprehensive set of tools for modeling, simulating, and analyzing imaging systems that use coded apertures and coherent light sources.

 ## Key Features